You can vote in an election in one of three ways (you will need to be registered to vote first).

 A proxy vote means that you choose someone you trust to vote on your behalf if you are unable to vote in person.

 Anyone who is registered to vote can request to vote by proxy (but you will need to provide a reason why you can't get to your polling station in person).
-If you wish to vote by proxy you will need to complete an application form.
-This is available on the Electoral Commission website.

 If you choose to vote by proxy, then the person who you have trusted to vote on your behalf will have to take their own photo ID.
 If they do not have photo ID, they will not be given the ballot paper.